 Now, when LMS stays in your uterus, there’s only a 50% survival rate after five years.
-But when the cancer cells are chopped up and spread outside the uterus, that already low survival rate drops even further.
+And chopping up and spreading those cells outside your uterus decreases that already low survival rate.

 And here’s even more bad news.
 Not only are black women at a higher risk of developing fibroids, they are also two to three times more likely to have LMS than white women.
 When you combine those two factors, it adds up to this fact: black women who get laparoscopic fibroid surgery or laparoscopic hysterectomies have an extremely high risk of spreading cancer throughout their bodies.
 In fact, according to the FDA, the odds are about 1 in 115.